bizflycloud/terraform-provider-bizflycloud/website/docs/r/server.html.markdown

 ## Import

-BizFly Cloud SSH key resource can be imported using the SSH key name in the BizFly manage dashboard
+Bizfly Cloud SSH key resource can be imported using the SSH key name in the BizFly manage dashboard

 ```
 $ terraform import bizflycloud_ssh_key.example ssh-key-1